Report by Nektaria Psaraki

 The lawyer, Maria Sfetsou, commented, “I asked the police to provide footage from his time in detention to verify his condition.
 They responded that the footage would be deleted within 10 days, as per their protocol, and claimed they didn’t have him in custody for the full period because he was ‘causing a disturbance.’
 I have formally requested a copy of all security camera recordings, and now we will see if they comply.”

-The police’s claim that Mohammed was transferred to another area due to “incidents with fellow prisoners” was also included in the official statement by the police: “During his stay in the detention cell, a small-scale incident occurred with his fellow inmates, and he was immediately moved to a different area of the Department.”
+The police’s claim that Mohamed was transferred to another area due to “incidents with fellow prisoners” was also included in the official statement by the police: “During his stay in the detention cell, a small-scale incident occurred with his fellow inmates, and he was immediately moved to a different area of the Department.”

 The timeline of events